US · AI law tracker

 - What are the key dates for HR 6879?

-- No fixed deadline — referred to Committee for legislative process.
+- No fixed deadline — the bill is pending legislation.
 Primary source →

 - What is the current status of HR 6879?